Roxy Theatre (Toronto)

-Roxy Theatre was the final name of a theatre that operated from 1935 to 2006 at 1215 Danforth Avenue, in Toronto, Ontario, Canada's east end.
+The Roxy Theatre operated from 1935 to 2006 at 1215 Danforth Avenue, in Toronto, Ontario, Canada's east end.
 It was designed by the architectural firm Kaplan & Sprachman, which designed dozens of neighbourhood cinemas, and opened under the name Allenby Theatre.

-In the 1930s the Allenby allowed neighbourhood children to enroll in the Popeye Club, where they could watch a double bill, and two episodes of the popeye cartoon serials, for ten cents.
+In the 1930s the Allenby allowed neighbourhood children to enroll in the Popeye Club, where they could watch a double bill, and two episodes of the Popeye cartoon serials, for ten cents.

+In 1970, before the theatre was renamed to the Roxy, it operated as the Apollo Theatre and played Greek language films.
+The Apollo operated only for a few months.

 During the 1970s, the theatre was run by Gary Topp and Jeff Silverman, reported to have introduced midnight screenings to Toronto.
 It was the first theatre to play daring films, like John Waters' Pink Flamingos.
 In addition to serving as a repertory cinema, the location was an early venue for the performance of punk rock.

+In its first five months, the Roxy showed high-quality Japanese films which did not attract enough customers.
+It then changed the program.
+Dubbed "The Original 99 Cent Roxy", the theatre offered art films and double-bills for older customers on weekdays, and rock-music films for younger customers on weekends.

 The Roxy is known for playing cult-classic Rocky Horror Picture Show, every week, from 1976 to 1983.
+Some customers came in costumes inspired by the film, and theatre management encouraged staff to do the same.

+The Roxy technically upgraded its equipment and was among the first in Canada to have an optical Dolby Stereo sound system.

-In its final decades the theatre was one of the Festival chain of repertory cinemas of similar age.
+In later years the theatre was one of the Festival chain of repertory cinemas of similar age.
+In 1985, the city added the theatre to its inventory of heritage properties.